 Philosophy of the College

-When a student leaves St Thomas Aquinas College, these are the qualities which should be deeply entrenched within them:
+When a student leaves St Thomas Aquinas College, these are the qualities which should be found in them:

-- A deep understanding of their faith and true love for Our Lord Jesus Christ and His holy Mother
+- Deep understanding of their faith and true love for Our Lord Jesus Christ and His holy Mother

 - True affability, respect and good manners